dchambers6222/Graphs/README.md

 Each .py file is associated with a different type of graph.

 ### Instructions
--Run the .py file for the graph type of your choice.
+- Run the .py file for the graph type of your choice.
--A file chooser window will open.
+- A file chooser window will open.
--Select the CSV file with your data.
+- Select the CSV file with your data.
--A new window will open with your Graph
+- A new window will open with your Graph

 ### .CSV File Layout